smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 The mobile libraries will need a nice, developer friendly manager to handle publishing their service.
 These managers will need to have their own proposal as this one simply is proposing to create the functionality between the systems.

+#### Handling Requests
+While it has never been stated that the mobile proxies can only handle responses and notifications, it must be made clear at this point that they are to be able to handle requests.

 ### Policy Server

 New functional groups should be created based on [this section](#policy-table).